 Given the possibility of false positives, care must be taken before deleting reported dead code to ensure that it's, in fact, code that is not used.
-A common cause of false positives is the use of conditional compilation directives to provide implementations for predicates missing in some systems.
+A common cause of false positives is the use of conditional compilation directives to provide implementations for predicates missing in some systems or different predicate implementations per operating-system.